ewhanhan/Only-You-Can-Prevent-Forest-Fires-/README.md

 ## How to Install/Execute

+### Option 1 (Recommended): Unity Play
-Please find the link at Unity Play
+Please find the link at Unity Play: https://play.unity.com/mg/other/only-you-can-prevent-forest-fires

+### Option 2: Load Windows 10 Executable
+Double click on the executable uploaded to OWL with the source code to execute the game.
+Please note this executable is built for Windows 10.

 ## How to Start the Game